MSc Medical Art

 Semester 2 (60 credits)

-In semester 2 the students specialise in medical art through two subject specific modules.
-Medical Art 1: Contemporary Theory and Practice, consists of a series of lectures and workshops giving students an overview of contemporary medical art practice while teaching a variety of practical skills including digital illustration, 3D modelling and working with CT and laser scan data.
+In semester two the students specialise in medical art through two subject specific modules.
+Medical Art 1: Contemporary Theory and Practice, consists of a series of lectures and workshops giving students an overview of contemporary medical art practice while teaching a variety of practical skills including digital illustration, 3D modelling and working with CT and 3D scan data.
 During Medical Art 2: Communication and Education, students will gain experience of working with other professionals.
 They will have opportunity to observe surgery and work with anatomy staff within CAHID to produce two self-direct projects.

 Semester 2 (60 credits)